-Students will submit the Fieldwork Change Request form to the Fieldwork Review Committee who will review the request and notify the student of the committee's determination within 5 business days of the submitted request.
+Students will submit the Fieldwork Change Request form to the Academic Fieldwork Coordinator who will present the request to the Fieldwork Review Committee.
+The Fieldwork Review Committee will review the request and notify the student of the committee's determination within 5 business days of the submitted request.
 The decision of the Fieldwork Review Committee is final.